tlienart/Xranklin.jl/docs/syntax/code.md

 }

-Unless you intend to show the code output somewhere else than below the code block or use a custom method to show the code output, this last syntax is likely the one you'll want to use most often.
+Unless you intend to show the code output somewhere else than below the code block or use a custom method to show the code output, this last syntax (where everythign is implicit) is likely the one you will want to use most often.

 ### Hiding lines of code

-In some cases an executable code cell might need some lines of code to work which you don't want to show explicitly.
+In some cases an executable code cell might need some lines of code to work which you don't want to show.
-You can specify a line should be hidden by adding `#hide` to it (case and spaces don't matter).
+You can indicate that a line should be hidden by adding `#hide` to it (case and spaces don't matter).
 If you want to hide an entire code cell (e.g. you're just interested in the output) you can put `#hideall` in the code.

 \showmd{